luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 2**

 You are quick at finding vulnerabilities and leveraging the right exploit tools for the job.
-Reduce the timeframe for subtle intrusions (▶258, EP2) by half (in most cases, this reduces it to 30 minutes; superior successes may reduce this further).
+Reduce the timeframe for [subtle intrusions](../../../13/11-hacking.md#subtle-intrusion) (_EP2_) by half (in most cases, this reduces it to 30 minutes; superior successes may reduce this further).

 ### Manipulative Streak